singhmohit14072002/PythonForDevOps/Day3/variables.md

 In Python, a variable is a named storage location used to store data.
 Variables are essential for programming as they allow us to work with data, manipulate it, and make our code more flexible and reusable.

+We use the variables because it reduces the time and error rates.
+Thats why we use variables.

 #### Example:

 ```python